newracom-ns3/TXS_module/README.md

 - **UL MU operation**: it works with the DL MU operation.
 AP triggers UL MU operation after downlink transmission once.
 We adopted the round-robin scheme by utilizing the ns-3 scheduler function.
 - **Triggered TXOP sharing**: it is based on the UL MU operation scenario, additionally, AP shares its whole remaining TXOP to a specific STA after transmission once.
 According to IEEE 802.11be specification, AP can select which STA will be shared and when it will be shared.
 However, we designated the shared STA to one specific STA and time as whole remaining TXOP in this scenario.

-Example files for each scenario (example.cc, mu-ul-example.cc, triggered-txs-mode-1-example.cc) are in the directory src/txs-module/examples,
+Example files for each scenario (basic-example.cc, mu-ul-example.cc, triggered-txs-mode-1-example.cc) are in the directory src/txs-module/examples,

 You can run the examples by typing the following